KaiEkkrin/npcdeploy/README_Azure.md

 - In the Azure website (the Deployment Center for the web app), select Manual Deployment -> OneDrive
 - Copy the contents of the `npcblas2\bin\Release\netcoreapp3.1\publish` folder to a folder in OneDrive within `Apps\Azure Web Apps` that matches the name of the web app
 - Specify the folder in the Deployment Center wizard

-## Authentication and authorization

-We don't implement this ourselves but instead enable [Azure App Service Authentication](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
-This forces the user to log in before reaching us (that's okay) and populates `ClaimsPrincipal.Current` for us.
-To support local debug builds as well we need to be okay with that thing being null, but in debug only.

 ## Google Authentication